michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 GROUP BY timeb, entityid2
 ```

-The query already sums energy from my two FV strings, and sets final names for time series.
+The query already sums energy from my two FV strings and sets final names for the time series.

 Now we need to use several transformations: